ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 ```

+Running the script "R_ScriptForFigure2.R" on the dataset (are available upon request by email xiaomliu@email.unc.edu) produces the expected output as Figure 2 in a pdf version.
+The similary result of can be expected from the script of "R_ScriptForFigure3.R".

 # Instructions for use
 ### Figure 2 quick example
-The R script file named "R_ScriptForFigure2.txt" is used to reproduce the Figure 2 in this paper.
+The R script file named "R_ScriptForFigure2.R" is used to reproduce the Figure 2 in this paper.
-The script has add very detialed comments for almost each line of the code and please check out the code into the R script.
+The script has added detialed comments for almost each line of the script to promote it reuseable and please check out the code into the R script.

-library(quantreg)
-library(dplyr)
-library(ggplot2)
-library(tidyverse)

 ### Figure 3 quick example
 The R script file named "R_ScriptForFigure3.R" is used to reproduce the Figure 3 in this study.
+The script has added detialed comments for almost each line of the script to promote it reuseable and please check out the code into the R script.

 # License